 "He was barely walking.
 He had two sticks in his hands," Pina said.
 "I think he was injured or something."

 Authorities said Prather was shot in the leg during Wednesday's shootout with police.
-He was released from Shock Trauma Thursday night and taken to the Howard County Detention Center.

 His arrest brings great relief.
 Howard County Police Chief William McMahon said they were concerned about what he was capable of doing.

 "This guy took a shot at a cop," McMahon said.

 Heavily armed and dressed in camouflage, officers resumed their search for Pranther Thursday morning after Wednesday's search was suspended when it became too dark to look for him.

 Employees at the AutoMax Used Car lot on Washington Boulevard say Prather came in Wednesday afternoon just before 4 p.m., looking to test drive a car.
 Salesman Adrian Ledesma communicated with Prather and could tell something wasn't right.
 He said Prather was impatient to test drive, and said he felt as though Prather had a gun.